FahrulR/rest-api-inventory/README.md

 ## The rest Routes

- - "/" => Displaying welcome home respon
+ - "/" => Displaying welcome home response
  - Exception like 403 forbidden, 404 not found, etc